elliottslaughter/rust-gc-notes/README.md

   * `summarize.py` -- A script I used to summarize results from test runs, and diagnosing failures.

-  * `summary-2012-09-06.log` -- The output from my last test run, on a 32-bit Ubuntu machine.
+  * `summary-2012-09-06.log` -- The output of `summarize.py` from my
+    last test run, on a 32-bit Ubuntu machine.

   * `test-gc.diff` -- The same diff as above, in case you like using the patch command.
 Turns on GC within testcases, without enabling